A Biologically-Inspired Simultaneous Localization and Mapping System Based on LiDAR Sensor: Methodology

-in which $M$ is the parameterized size of the downsampled template, and $\linear(n)$ is a linear interpolation function for the point cloud $\pointcloud$:

-Hence, a \LiDAR local view $\view$ is constructed as a tuple of the coarse view feature $\hash$ and the view template $\template$:

-A new incoming local view will be compared with the learned local views and will be learned in the case no present local view succeeds to match.

-In the local view matching process, the coarse view feature $\hash$ is first estimated and compared to exclude dissimilar views.
-For the local views with the equal coarse view feature $\hash$, the corresponding view templates are second compared to estimate the template similarity $\similarity=\similarityFunc(\template_i, \template)$, which is measured by computing the mean squared differences between the two view templates:
+In the second stage of the boundary view matching process, for the boundary views with the equal coarse view feature $\hash$, the corresponding views are subsequently compared to estimate the similarity $\similarity=\similarityFunc(\template_i, \template)$, which is evaluated by computing the mean squared differences between the two boundary views:

-where $\beta$ is the parameter of matching angular tolerance to allow a small deviation in the heading angle between the two view templates.
-The similarity $\similarity$ is used to determine whether the selected learned local view $\view_i$ is matched with the current local view $\view$.

-The local views are associated with the local view cells $\viewCells$, which is defined as a vector of cell activity levels.
-To maintain the matching levels over time for each local views, the activity of each cell will be updated as follows:
+The similarity $\similarity$ is then used to determine whether the learned boundary view $\view_i$ is matched with the current boundary view $\view$.
+The boundary views are subsequently associated with the boundary view vector $\viewCells$, which is defined as a vector of matching activity levels of the boundary views.
+To maintain the matching levels over time for each boundary view, the activity of each node in the vector will be updated as follows:

 where $s_t$ is the matching threshold for similarity.
-The activity level of each cell is calculated based on the matching error between the local view $\view=\big<\hash,\template\big>$ for the current \LiDAR observation and the $i$-th learned local view $\view_i=\big<\hash_i,\template_i\big>$, in which the error is clamped, inverted, and scaled to $[0,1]$.
-In the event that no present local view is matched, the local view cell vector $\viewCells$ will be extended to $\viewCells_{i+1}$ to associate the new local view.
-The two-stage matching algorithm is formulated in Algorithm~\ref{alg:local_view_matching}.
-Finally, the activity of local view cells $\viewCells$ is output to the pose cell network to perform pose association for a new local view or loop closure for learned local views.
+The activity level is calculated based on the matching error between the boundary view $\view=\big<\hash,\template\big>$ for the current \LiDAR observation and the $i$-th learned boundary view $\view_i=\big<\hash_i,\template_i\big>$, in which the error is clamped, inverted, and scaled to $[0,1]$.
+In the event that no present boundary view is matched, the vector $\viewCells$ will be extended to $\viewCells_{i+1}$ to associate the new boundary view.
+Eventually, the activity $\viewCells$ is output to the pose cell network to perform pose association for a new boundary view or loop closure for learned boundary views.